EMI-Group/evorl/docs/guide/key-concepts.md

 ## Object-oriented functional programming model

 EvoRL uses an object-oriented functional programming model, where classes define the static execution logic and their running states are stored externally.
-This is different from the concepts for commonly used object-oriented programming model, where the class's states are stored insides the class as its properties.
+This is different from the concepts for the commonly used object-oriented programming model, where the class's states are stored inside the class as its properties.

 This object-oriented functional programming model is to support JAX's functional programming style while taking advantage of object-oriented programming's modularity and composability.
 Below is a toy example to demonstrate what the codes look like.